-If you find that you have submitted an incorrect Form, you may amend the report on ESSP, or you may submit the corrected information in writing immediately using the Statement to Correct Contribution and Wage Report, Form UC-226.
+If you find that you have submitted an incorrect Form, you may amend the report on ESSP, or you may submit the corrected information in writing along with any documentation to support the reason for the amendment using the Statement to Correct Contribution and Wage Report, Form 226.
 Include the UI Employer Account Number and submit to:

-Department of Employment Services Office of Unemployment Compensation-Tax Division 4058 Minnesota Avenue, N.E., 4th Floor Washington, D.C.
+Department of Employment Services

+Office of Unemployment Compensation-Tax Division 4058 Minnesota Avenue, N.E., 4th Floor Washington, D.C.
 20019

-To request a form UC-226, please call (202) 698-7550.
+To request a Form 226, please call (202) 698-7550.